michaelbrooks/feature-selection/README.md

 24, 1, False, False, True
 ```

-The `Indices.csv` file encodes what terms exist in which documents.
+The `Indices.csv` and `Values.csv` files together encodes what features (vocab words)
+exist in which documents, and what their values are.

+> The indices refer to words in the vocabulary, but these are expected to be **1-indexed**.

-The rows in this file have variable length, but the first column is
+The rows in these two files have variable length, but the first column in each case is the document id.
-the document id.
-The remaining columns are numbers that refer to indices
-in the vocabulary.
+The document ids should match row for row between `Indices.csv` and `Values.csv`,
+and the lengths of the rows should also match.